borisdev/resume/resume.md

 - 1:1 meetings with the VP of Engineering.
 - After one engineer left for another company, I stepped in to refactor the inference server.

-Managed the offshore annotators

-- Included the offshore annotators and subject-matter expert into a continuous improvement collaboration on AI flag definition and annotation guidelines.
-- Changed annotation process to small batches
-- Started inter-annotator performance metrics and meetings.
-- Labeling several hundred sentences, I built cognitive empathy to identify convoluted annotation guidelines as the root cause of our poor labeling quality.

-I changed our direction from increasing data quantity to increasing quality.

-- I built relationships with five experts in three sister companies across the conglomerate.
-- I included the subject-matter expert into our team.
-- I learned from the annotation expert that success depended on including the annotators as experts for feedback.
-- I nudged the data scientists to articulate the biggest issue as _"garbage in, garbage out"_.
-- I connected with a Founder (VP of Product) at a sister company who gave me the pre-processing noise filter idea.
-- I asked the President to convene a Amazon 6-pager meeting to share the new knowledge.

 ### Lead Analytic Endpoint Engineer at Sight Machine, 2018-2021